Year-Up-United-SPR-2025/EasyShop-API-Capstone/README.md

 # Future for this project 💬
 I plan to implement key features like adding items to your `cart`, deleting them when needed, creating new `user profiles`, and completing a full `checkout` process.
 I’m also aiming to enhance the user experience with better input validation and feedback messages.
 Eventually, I’d like to include order history tracking and maybe even basic payment simulation for a more complete e-commerce flow.

+# Pt 2 of Project
+Please follow this link for looking at the website https://github.com/Year-Up-United-SPR-2025/EasyShop-Website-Capstone